Ty-R/discord-item-catalogue/README.md

 # Discord Catalogue Bot

+# Setup

+1. Clone or download this repository
+2. In the newly created directory, run: `npm install`
+3. Rename `config.json.example` to `config.json` and fill in the fields within it:
+    * Prefix is the command that will trigger the bot
+    * Token is the token of the bot generated in the portal
+4. Rename `help.json.example` to `help.json` and fill in the fields within it
+5. Invite the bot to a server

+From here, running: `node cat` in the bot directory will start the bot.

+# Usage

 Catalogue is a bot designed to make it easier to keep track of who is selling what.
 It allows sellers to add listings, and buyers to query them.

 ### Adding a new listing